pacificclimate/pdp_util/docker/local-pytest/README.md

 ## What

-The files in this directory allow you to build and run a test environment for PyCDS equivalent to that in the GitHub Actions CI.
+The files in this directory allow you to build and run a test environment for `pdp_util` equivalent to that in the GitHub Actions CI.
 Within this environment you can run part or all of the test suite, or do other dev/debug activities.

 ## Why